Islands Connectivity Plan

 Consultation

-You can access copies of the documents above and also the consultation.
+Although the consultation has now closed, you can access copies of the documents above and also the consultation questions.

 The responses received to this consultation will inform the Islands Connectivity Plan including the final versions of these two documents.